 It’s common to see a little white or yellow spot beneath the tongue for a day or two which disappears on its own.
 If you notice that your baby has a temperature, is excessively dribbling or has poor feeding after the procedure, it could be signs of an infection and you should seek medical advice.

 For some babies, breastfeeding improves very quickly after tongue-tie release.
 For others, it can take several feeds before an improvement is seen.
 Unfortunately, some babies who undergo a tongue-tie division may not have any improvement.
 It’s important to get further advice from your local breastfeeding support groups or from the person who referred you.
 We don’t routinely arrange another appointment, but you can contact us if you have any concerns.

 To book please visit Paediatric Diagnostic (Mr Khemani)

-Learn more about the other treatments and investigations available at the Paediatric Gut Investigation Clinics in Horley, Dorking and Wimbledon, where we are ideally located to provide tongue tie division for children living in Surrey, Croydon, Leatherhead, Kingston-upon-Thames, Tonbridge, Maidstone, North and South Kensington, Hammersmith, Twickenham, Camden Town, Wandsworth, and all nearby areas.
+Learn more about the other treatments and investigations available at the Paediatric Gut Investigation Clinics in Horley, Dorking, Wimbledon, and Kent where we are ideally located to provide tongue tie division for children living in Surrey, Croydon, Leatherhead, Kingston-upon-Thames, Tonbridge, Maidstone, North and South Kensington, Hammersmith, Twickenham, Camden Town, Wandsworth, Maidstone, Tunbridge Wells and all nearby areas.